fernando2393-UTS/Embedded-Software/README.md

 # Embedded Software
-Embedded Software projects from UTS:
+UTS Embedded Software course projects.

 Here it can be found 5 different folders in which different features are applied to a Kinetis microcontroller in a cummulative way.